BMeu/EasyJWT/docs/source/api.rst

 This section lists all error classed defined by |project| that may be raised during the creation of a token.
 Note that some error classes may also listed below `Verification Errors`_.

-.. autoclass:: easyjwt.CreationError
+.. autoexception:: easyjwt.CreationError
     :members:
     :show-inheritance:

-.. autoclass:: easyjwt.IncompatibleKeyError
+.. autoexception:: easyjwt.IncompatibleKeyError
     :members:
     :show-inheritance:

-.. autoclass:: easyjwt.MissingRequiredClaimsError
+.. autoexception:: easyjwt.MissingRequiredClaimsError
     :members:
     :show-inheritance: